To main heading

 If a subsite has no image, it will inherit from the main subsite, if it has one, but only if the subsites' Backgrounds are both Transparent or both not.

-If catering to locale with different text directions, and wanting the image to reverse in tandem with a change, make sure to include a variant of the background or insert image with the opposite direction to the master locale.
+If catering for a locale with a different text direction, and wanting the image to reverse in tandem with a change, make sure to include a variant of the background or insert image with the opposite direction to the master locale.
 If wanting different images for different locales, add a variant to the image for each required locale.
 See Files for details.

 Locale values